 2. Your BMI is greater than 35, and you have obesity-related health problems that may improve with weight loss.

-Obstructive sleep apnoea, severe arthritis and diabetes are several conditions that may benefit from even a small weight loss.
+Obstructive sleep apnoea, severe arthritis, and diabetes are several conditions that may benefit from even a small amount of weight loss.
 Weight loss surgery can dramatically improve these health problems when caused by obesity.

 3. You can demonstrate that traditional weight loss programmes like diet and exercise haven't worked after having tried these for at least six months.